mkvalluri/CS-424-Project-3/how_to/draft.md

 Finally, the black lines are the connections between the artists and the genres.
 Every artist is connected to at least one genre circle, however almost all artist have several connections since their music often has multiple genre classifications.

 Selecting a particular artist circle will highlight the artist and all their genres.
 Selecting a particular genre circle will highlight that genre and all the artists that are connected to it.
 Any selection will display the artist and genres names.
+To unselect, just click on the originally selected circle again.

 #####Single Artist Selection: